Maximal Distortion of Geodesic Diameters in Polygonal Domains: Introduction

 The special case when all holes are axis-aligned rectangles is also easy.

 \begin{proposition} Let $P\in \C(h)$, $h\in \NN$, such that all holes are axis-aligned rectangles.
 Then $\varrho(P)\leq O(1)$. \end{proposition}

 \paragraph{Triangulations.} In this paper, we focus on the diameter distortion $\varrho(P)=\diam_g(P)/\diam_2(P)$ for polygons $P\in \C(h)$ with $h$ holes.
-Alternatively, we can also compare the geodesic and Euclidean diameters in $n$-vertex triangulations.
+Alternatively, we can compare the geodesic and Euclidean diameters in triangulations of $n$ points in the plane.
 In a \emph{geometric graph} $G=(V,E)$, the vertices are distinct points in the plane, and the edges are straight-line segments between pairs of vertices.
 The \emph{Euclidean diameter} of $G$, $\diam_2(G)=\max_{u,v\in V} |uv|$ is the maximum distance between two vertices, and the \emph{geodesic diameter} $\diam_g(G)=\max_{u,v\in V} \dist(u,v)$, where $\dist(u,v)$ is the shortest path distance in $G$, i.e., the minimum Euclidean length of a $uv$-path in $G$.
 With this notation, we define $\varrho(G)=\diam_g(G)/\diam_2(G)$,

 A Euclidean triangulation $T=(V,E)$ of a point set $V$ is a planar straight-line graph where all bounded faces are triangles, and their union is the convex hull $\conv(V)$.
 Let

 where the supremum is taken over the set $\mathcal{T}(n)$ all $n$-vertex triangulations.
 Recall that $g(n)$ is the supremum of diameter distortions over polygons with $n$ convex holes; see~\eqref{eq:g}.
 We prove that $f(n)$ and $g(n)$ have the same growth rate.